atlasphp/Atlas.Transit/ANNOTATIONS.md

 Updater will be called statically: `function (object $domain, object $record, string $field) : void`

 Note that you can pass any class name instead of `self` and the corresponding method will still be called.

-The method can be protected or private and Transit will still call it.
+The method can be protected or private and Transit will still call it via Reflection.

-## Prospective Additions

-### New Source Object
+### New Source Object Method

-Specify which mapper method to use when creating a new source object for a new domain object:
+Specify which Mapper method to use when creating a new source object (Record or RecordSet) for a new Entity, Collection, or Aggregate object:

 ```php
 /**
  * @Atlas\Transit\Source newPageRecord()
  */
 ```

+The Mapper method is presumed to be public.